Zelle, the real-time Venmo competitor backed by over 30 U.S. banks, arrives this month

 Zelle missed that launch time frame by a bit, but it’s finally shipping.

 According to an announcement from Early Warning released this morning, Zelle will begin rolling out to partner institutions starting this week, and that will continue over the course of the next 12 months.
-Instead of being a standalone mobile app, like Venmo, Zelle instead will become available within the mobile banking apps of the participating financial institutions.
+Instead of being a standalone mobile app, like Venmo, Zelle instead will initially become available within the mobile banking apps of the participating financial institutions.

 This list of supported banks includes the following (in alphabetic order): Ally Bank, Bank of America, Bank of Hawaii, Bank of the West, BB&T, BECU, Capital One, Citi, Citizens Bank, Comerica Bank, ConnectOne Bank, Dollar Bank, Fifth Third Bank, FirstBank, First Tech Federal Credit Union, First Tennessee Bank, First National Bank, Frederick County Bank, Frost Bank, HomeStreet Bank, JP Morgan Chase, KeyBank, M&T Bank, MB Financial Bank, Morgan Stanley, PNC Bank, SchoolsFirst Federal Credit Union, Star One Credit Union, SunTrust Bank, TD Bank, USAA, U.S. Bank, and Wells Fargo.